MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     ![image](./Images/Lab05/image3.svg)

-1. Navigate to **Scorecards and goals** on the left side of the page.
+2. Navigate to **Scorecards and goals** on the left side of the page.

    ![image](./Images/Lab05/image4.svg)

-1. On the **Scorecards** view, select **+Add Scorecard**.
+3. On the **Scorecards** view, select **+Add Scorecard**.

     ![image](./Images/Lab05/image5.svg)

-1. Amber uses the following information to populate the fields on the new Scorecard.
+4. Amber uses the following information to populate the fields on the new Scorecard.

     (1) Enter the **Name**: Wide World Importers Reduction Plan - 2025

     (2) Select **Save**.

-    > [!NOTE] **Note:** The name of the scorecard is used for identifying the scorecard in the list.
+    **Note:** The name of the scorecard is used for identifying the scorecard in the list.

    ![image](./Images/Lab05/image7.svg)

-1. Your new Scorecard will open automatically.
+5. Your new Scorecard will open automatically.

    ![image](./Images/Lab05/image8.svg)